-Simona studied painting, sculpture and technical drawing (architecture) for eight years at the School of Fine Arts in Romania under the Communist regime, exhibiting at local galleries.
-Her real passion was architecture, but years of detailed drawings affected her eyesight so she pursued an engineering degree at the Institute of Construction in Bucharest, followed by nine years as a surveyor.
+Originally from Romania, Simona studied painting, sculpture and technical drawing (architecture) for eight years at the School of Fine Arts under the Communist regime, exhibiting at local galleries.
+Her real passion was architecture, but she pursued an engineering degree at the Institute of Construction in Bucharest, followed by nine years as a surveyor.
 Her current works combine an architect’s love of built form with a surveyor’s demand for accuracy and perspective, and with an artist’s eye for colour and design.

-When the walls of communism fell, Simona travelled to the USA where, whilst studying for a Masters Degree in Christian Education and a Doctoral Degree in Social Studies in the United States, she also illustrated children’s books.
+When the walls of communism fell, Simona travelled to the USA where, whilst studying for a Master’s Degree in Christian Education and a Doctoral Degree in Social Studies, she also illustrated children’s books.

 She returned to post-communist Romania where she discovered orphanages full of neglected children infected with needle-acquired HIV/AIDS.
 She became the co-founder and director of a charity which planned to move the children into group homes for a better life.
-In 1998 one of the charity’s sponsors became her husband.
-Two years later she came to Australia, where she continued another cottage care project through Kingsway College.
+One of the charity’s sponsors became her husband.
+Two years Simona emigrated to Western Australia, where she continued another cottage care for troubled kids project through Kingsway College.

 Simona was commissioned different artwork and portraits and also drew several portraits as departure gifts to inspirational staff who served in the Parliament for over twenty years.